-Olive Garden, the nation’s most successful Italian-style restaurant chain, will thank veterans with a free meal this Veterans Day, Sunday, November 11.
+Olive Garden is the nation’s most successful Italian-style restaurant chain, with nearly 900 locations.

-Olive Garden is among many restaurants celebrating Veterans Day with free or discounted meals for veterans and active duty military members who have sacrificed to guard our nation’s freedom.
+Here is a list of over 100 restaurants celebrating Veterans Day with free or discounted meals for veterans and active duty military members who have sacrificed to guard our nation’s freedom.

 If you’ve eaten at Olive Garden before, you already know what to expect: quality Italian food, professional table service, and a clean and attractive environment.
 Newer locations feature a Tuscan-style interior.

 This year, Olive Garden is offering a free entrée from their special Veterans Day menu.
 Meals include freshly baked garlic breadsticks and your choice of homemade soup or Olive Garden’s famous house salad.